sprintersb/atest/README.md

 has to be set on the command line.
 SANDBOX is the name of a folder of the host file system.
-SANDBOX will be prepended to the file name passed to fopen() without any further ado.  avrtest implements several functionalities found in stdio.h and provides them by means of a syscall that can be accessed by functions from avrtest.h:
+SANDBOX will be prepended to the file name passed to `fopen()` without any further ado.  avrtest implements several functionalities found in `stdio.h` and provides them by means of a syscall that can be accessed by functions from `avrtest.h`:

     unsigned long avrtest_fileio_p (char what, const void *pargs);
     unsigned long avrtest_fileio_1 (char what, unsigned char args);